Angelo942/gdb_plus/README.md

 If the stack frame has been corrupted finish() may not work.
 If this is the case set last address of your function in `call(..., end_pointer= ...)`.

 ## Libdebug
 By default GDB+ uses a gdbserver to debug the process.
-This is verry usefull when you also have to check manually gdb while you are writing a script, but can be verry slow.
+This is very useful when you also have to check manually gdb while you are writing a script, but can be very slow.
 For this reason we now support libdebug (from version >= 0.4) as an alternative debugger.
 It is lacking a lot of features but can do the job for most tasks and it can be 50 times faster.
 **NOTE**
 libdebug has been refactored in october 2023.
 The new version doesn't allow yet the same control over events breaking a lot of features.
-We are therefor using the legacy version for now.
+We are therefore using the legacy version for now.

 The debugger will always start with dbg, but you can switch back and forth